Insider Career Guides

 What Happens After an Employee Refers You?
 (The Internal Process Explained)

-Demystify the internal referral process step by step—from ATS flagging and recruiter review to hiring manager shortlists.
+Demystify the internal referral process step by step—from ATS flagging and recruiter review to internal reviewer shortlists.
 Learn what a referral guarantees (and what it doesn't).

 Introduction